darinchau/AutoMasher/README.md

 ```bash
 pip install git+https://github.com/darinchau/madmom
 ```
-(The `madmom` library is a forked version of the original library with minor modifications)
+(The `madmom` library is a forked version of the original library to ensure consistency)

 `main.py` provides a little code example of how to use the pipeline.